julenbacaicoa/julenbacaicoa.github.io/_posts/2025-08-09-optimal-sensor-placement.md

 \operatorname{var}(\hat{\mathbf{t}}) = \operatorname{var}(\varepsilon_m)\,(\mathbf{W}^\top \mathbf{W})^{-1}
 $$

-These are the operational formulas: compute $$\mathbf{W}$$ from the design, then compute the inverse once offline; real‑time estimation is a single matrix–vector product.
+These are the operational formulas: compute $$\mathbf{W}$$ from the design, then compute the inverse once offline; real-time estimation is a single matrix–vector product.

 ---

-## How to *choose* the positions and orientations? — D‑optimality
+## How to *choose* the positions and orientations? — D-optimality

 We want a configuration $$\boldsymbol{\vartheta}$$ that makes the estimate as precise as possible.
-The paper adopts the D‑optimality criterion: maximise information (minimise volume of the estimate covariance ellipsoid) by minimising
+The paper adopts the D-optimality criterion: maximise information (minimise volume of the estimate covariance ellipsoid) by minimising

 $$
 \mathcal{F}(\mathbf{W}) = -\log\det(\mathbf{W}^\top \mathbf{W})
 $$

-D‑optimality is scale‑invariant (so forces and moments with different units don't skew the result) and well suited to sensor placement problems.
+D-optimality is scale-invariant (so forces and moments with different units don't skew the result) and well suited to sensor placement problems.
 The optimisation problem is

 $$
 \boldsymbol{\vartheta}_{\text{opt}} = \arg\min_{\boldsymbol{\vartheta}} \mathcal{F}(\mathbf{W}(\boldsymbol{\vartheta})), \quad \text{subject to} \quad \mathbf{c}(\boldsymbol{\vartheta})=\mathbf{0}